 “Looking for tux for the prom.”

-“You go to the same school as me, don’t you?”
+“We go to the same school, don’t we?”

 “No. Are you?”